Cam-Black/ims/Documentation/MoSCoW.md

 - Ability to delete an order in the database,
 - Ability to add an item to an order,
 - Ability to calculate the total cost of an order,
-- Ability to delete an item in an order.
+- Ability to delete an item in an order,
+- Documentation supporting the development of the app, including a Risk Assessment.

 **SHOULD HAVE**
 ---------------